guillaumerabbitmq/ILMTdataMigration/README.md

 Notice : Minimum version of ILMT is 9.2.14

 The perl script has several options detailled below.
 It is provided as is.
+So test, test and test before set simulation=No.
 # Config file
 An XML file is provide to setup common parameters of actions to be run during the migration process.
 # Common config parameters: